14 March 2016

 Myth or Fact? - Branded fuel has extra additives

-The special additives apply to both the cheapest fuel as well as to the branded, so-called high performance fuels.
+The special additives used in fuel apply to both the cheapest fuel as well as to the branded, so-called high performance fuels.

-However, fuel companies add extra ingredients designed to their premium fuel.
-For example, premium fuel like Shell V-Power Nitro+ has special additives that can help to increase your vehicles efficiency.
-Some premium fuel has higher octane (petrol) and certane (diesel) ratings that can improve performance and economy.
+However, fuel companies add extra ingredients designed for their premium fuel.
+For example, premium fuel like Shell V-Power Nitro+ has special additives that can help to increase your vehicle’s efficiency and other premium fuels have higher octane (petrol) and certane (diesel) ratings that can improve performance and economy.

-Myth or Fact? - Branded fuel makes a difference to the performance of a car
+Myth or Fact? - Branded fuel makes a difference to the performance of a vehicle

 When it comes down to the performance, the opinions really vary.
-Some research shows that high-grade fuels keep fuel systems cleaner, they reduce emissions, they give better performance and they improve fuel economy.
+Some research shows that high-grade fuels keep fuel systems cleaner, reduce emissions, give better performance and improve fuel economy.

-Yet some research never shows a conclusive result that proves supermarket fuel does not perform as well as branded.
+However, most research doesn’t show a conclusive result that proves that supermarket fuel does not perform as well as branded.
 Overall, modern cars are very complex and there are many variables that affect performance.
 As a result, it is difficult to identify the impact of fuel on its own.